 Apdex is centered around one key performance metric, response time based on x number of samples, so it’s unrealistic to say that with this simple KPI you are truly monitoring your users’ digital experience.
 Let’s look at why.

 Response time values don’t take into account the time on the page, engagements, clicks, conversion rates, etc. and also can be less accurate when working with user data that has different locations, browser types, connection types, etc. If you’re not new to application performance, and how it works, you should instantly acknowledge that all application or website requests perform at very different levels.
-For example, your “Search for Hotels” request response time will be much higher than your “View Hotel” response time.
-These 2 clearly different requests should not be constrained to the same time-based threshold.
+For example, your “Search for Hotels” request-response time will be much higher than your “View Hotel” response time.
+These two clearly different requests should not be constrained to the same time-based threshold.

 Thus the need for a comprehensive RUM solution.

-Real User Monitoring helps organizations of all sizes improve their customers’ digital experiences by making it easy to spot bottlenecks, slow interactions, and errors in your UI, before your users do.
+Real user monitoring helps organizations of all sizes improve their customers’ digital experiences by making it easy to spot bottlenecks, slow interactions, and errors in your UI, before your users do.
 Sematext Experience offers support for monitoring website and web applications.
 This includes: